-A user story is a documented description of a software feature seen from the end-user perspective.
+A user story is a documented description of a software functionality seen from the end-user perspective.
 The user story describes what exactly the user wants the system to do.
-In Agile projects, user stories are organized in a backlog, which is an ordered list of product functions.
-Currently, user stories are considered to be the best format for backlog items.
+In Agile projects, user stories are organized in a backlog.
+Currently, user stories are considered the best format for backlog items.

 As a <type of user>, I want <some goal> so that <some reason>.

-As an admin, I want to add descriptions to products so that users can later view these descriptions and compare the products.
+As an admin, I want to add product descriptions so that users can later view these descriptions and compare the products.

-- A search is started when the user clicks Submit.
+- A search starts when the user clicks Submit.

 - The default placeholder is a grey text Type the name.

 - The placeholder disappears when the user starts typing.